agastyawilson/CoinSwitch-API-Kit/README.md

 # CoinSwitch-API-Kit

 Welcome to the repository!
 This project contains **three pieces of code** that interact with the CoinSwitch API to fetch cryptocurrency data, manage portfolios, and even place live trades.
 While I have little to no experience with coding, this has been a journey of "vibe code magic", experimentation, and learning as I go.

+While the scripts are written specifically for BTC/INR, you can easily adapt them to work with any trading pair supported by the CoinSwitch API.
+Just replace "BTC/INR" with the symbol of your choice (e.g., "ETH/USDT", "DOGE/INR", etc.), and you’re good to go!

 Please use this code responsibly and follow the instructions below to set it up and run it.

 ---